1 The Ask

-Over the years, we’ve worked with clients in a variety of different industries; medical, legal, hospitality, finance, real estate, ecommerce, you name it.
+Over the years, I’ve worked with clients in a variety of different industries; medical, legal, hospitality, finance, real estate, ecommerce, you name it.
 For most (if not all) of these industries, online reviews have become increasingly important.
 It’s already difficult enough asking customers to leave reviews.
 It feels forced and unnatural.
 But some industries are trickier than others.

 For instance, let’s say you’re an attorney that specializes in DUI cases.
 Even if you took on a pro bono client, and got the case dismissed, there’s still a pretty good chance that the client wouldn’t feel comfortable leaving a review.
 The same principal may apply to doctors, funeral homes, debt consolidation companies, and so on.